review-anon/COPO/README.md

 ## File organization

-The important implementation is saved at:
+The important implementations are saved at:

 - `scripts/online_feedback.py`: generate responses based on a prompt set of preference datasets, and adopt PairRM to rank responses to obtain the online preference dataset.